davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 For a transaction to be committed as valid, it must contain enough signatures to satisfy the chaincode endorsement policy and any state-based endorsement policies.
 The peer Gateway service will only send requests to enough peers to satisfy this collection of policies (and will also try other peers if the preferred ones are not available).
 Thus we can see that endorsement policies will affect performance as it dictates how many peers and thus how many signatures are required to ensure that a transaction can be committed.

+### Private Data Collections (PDCs) vs World State

+In general the decision whether or not to use PDC's (Private Data Collections) will be an application architecture decision rather than a performance decision but for awareness it should be noted that, for example, using a PDC to store an asset verses using the world state (shown in the benchmarks later) will result in approximately half the TPS.

 ## Couchdb considerations

 As mentioned earlier CouchDB is not recommended for high throughput applications, but if you do plan to use it these are the things that need to be considered.